medavox/distribackup/docs/message binary spec.md

 DirectoryID
 -----------

-when directory is the root, this is a reply to file tree status req
+A reply to file tree status req, with this as root dir

 Element             | Type
 --------------------|--------